Holi, the festival of colours, is just around the corner. Whether it is kids or adults, everyone enjoys Holi and plays with enthusiasm.

 Moreover, you need to be careful while depositing your hard-earned money in cooperative banks or small finance banks.
 If you have saving accounts in such banks, you can look at diversifying and opening bank accounts with big banks.

 According to the RBI guidelines, deposits (including savings account, RD, FD) of up to Rs.1 lakh (proposed Rs.5 lakh) is insured by the Deposit Insurance and Credit Guarantee Corporation (DICGC).
 This means that if the bank goes bust, customers can only receive the insured amount irrespective of the actual deposit.

-Also, in fixed deposits, gains above Rs.40,000 from a single bank in a financial year is taxed according to the income slab of the depositor.
-Opening fixed deposits in different banks and of different tenures matching your financial goals can help you to be tax-efficient.
+Also, in fixed deposits, gains above Rs.40,000 from a single bank in a financial year are taxed according to the income slab of the depositor.
+Opening fixed deposits in different banks and of different tenures matching your financial goals can help you be tax-efficient.